Lufthansa’s 10-and-10 Widebody Bet — and Why the Split Matters

 Carsten Spohr — CEO, Lufthansa Group

-The SAS Question Looming in the Background
+The Consolidation Question Looming in the Background

 Sources: Simple Flying, Lufthansa Group newsroom, AeroMorning, AeroTime, Aero News Journal, FlightGlobal, Runway Girl Network.